 5.1.2 A Need for Transcript Assembly

 The field of transcriptome assembly is in its infancy (see section 1.5.3).
 Current transcript assembly algorithms only provide predictions and probabilities for the existence of real molecules.
 Until RNA is directly and completely sequenced from single cells or molecular compartments, researchers will always be forced to make compromises in annotation and quantification [Ozsolak and Milos, 2010, Steijger et al., 2013].
-Once technology advances to the point where a transcriptome is as accurately and quickly determined as a genome, exciting research into the subtle and nuanced complexity of transcriptome regulation will be revealed (e.g. what makes one twin molecularly different from another?).
+Once technology advances to the point where a transcriptome is as accurately and quickly determined as a genome, exciting research into the subtle and nuanced complexity of transcriptome regulation will be revealed (e.g. what makes one twin molecularly different from another?
+Is there already evidence for a post-transcriptional role in twin differences?
+Will the differences have a biological significance or just be noise?).

 What is required to improve our ability to quickly and accurately assemble transcriptomes?
-Simulations indicate that improvements will not come from longer read lengths [Chang et al., 2014b].
+Simulations indicate that improvements will not come from longer read lengths (will not come at all from read length improvement, or will not come entirely from read length improvement?)[Chang et al., 2014b].
 These simulations also demonstrate that the accuracy of current de novo (see section 1.5.3) assemblers decreases sharply with increased increase alternative splicing within the transcriptome.
 Systemic assessment of RNA-Seq transcript reconstruction methods have concluded what is likely to be the most revolutionary step toward accurate transcriptome assembly_single pass sequencing of single transcripts [Engstr_m et al., 2013, Steijger et al., 2013].
 Results presented by [Sharon et al., 2013], demonstrating inherent constraints imposed by requiring RT to convert long RNAs to long cDNAs, mean that this future single-molecule sequencing will have to be of the RNA directly.
 This will be especially important and informative to measure RNA modifications such as N6-methyl-adenosine [Pan, 2013]

 5.1.3 Tissue and Cell Specificity